-Map or Mount S3 as a Network Drive with ExpanDrive
+Map S3 as a Network Drive with ExpanDrive

-If you’re looking to connect to S3, ExpanDrive is an amazing option.
+If you’re looking to connect to S3 as a drive, ExpanDrive is an amazing option.
+ExpanDrive is a S3 client for Mac and Windows that lets you connect to S3 as a fast network drive.
 It has been under active development for more than 10 years and is one of the fastest and most reliable S3 clients available.
-ExpanDrive is a S3 client for macOS and Windows that lets you connect to S3 as a fast network drive.
 All your files in the cloud are available from within any application including Finder and Explorer.

 S3 desktop client options